Ace1928/ollama_toolkit/README.md

 ## Overview

-The `ollama_api` package provides a convenient interface to interact with the Ollama API.
+The `ollama_toolkit` package provides a convenient interface to interact with the Ollama Toolkit.
 It includes:

 - A high-level client (`OllamaClient`) for making API requests
 - Command-line interface for interacting with Ollama models